boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ##  5QI-aware Model

-   In the 5QI-aware model, potentially a large number of 5G QoS Classes, represented via DSCP set by NF (the architecture scales to thousands of 5G slices) is mapped (multiplexed) to up to 8 TN QoS Classes used in transport transit equipment, as outlined in {{figure-19}}.
+   In the 5QI-aware model, potentially a large number of 5G QoS Classes, represented via DSCP set by NFs (the architecture scales to thousands of 5G slices) is mapped (multiplexed) to up to 8 TN QoS Classes used in transport transit equipment, as outlined in {{figure-19}}.